Carlos Castaneda: Early responses

-In the early years following the publication of Castaneda's first book, The Teachings of Don Juan: A Yaqui Way of Knowledge (1968), there was considerable positive coverage and interest in his work.
+In the early years following the 1968 publication of Castaneda's first book, The Teachings of Don Juan: A Yaqui Way of Knowledge, there was considerable positive coverage and interest in his work.
 The New York Times published a review that praised the book's captivating storytelling and its portrayal of Don Juan as a "remarkable, almost legendary figure".
-In 1971, Life Magazine included a review of A Separate Reality, describing the book as "breathtaking" and focusing on the intrigue of his shamanic journey.
+In 1971, Life included a review of A Separate Reality, describing the book as "breathtaking" and focusing on the intrigue of his shamanic journey.
 The Saturday Review highlighted the vividness of Castaneda's descriptions and his portrayal of Don Juan's teachings as thought-provoking and transformative.
 The Los Angeles Times reviewed the book positively, emphasizing its impact on readers and its exploration of consciousness and reality.
 The Guardian's review of the book acknowledged Castaneda's skill as a writer and his ability to create a sense of immersion in his narrative.
 Time Magazine ran a feature article on Castaneda in 1973, which acknowledged the controversy and skepticism surrounding Castaneda's account but highlighted the book's allure, describing it as "an extraordinary narrative".